Nelson Team Grants

 • School organizes team(s) to learn how to build and program VIQRC robots.

-• LeRoy works with Regions to organize and post leagues for local schools to attend.
+• LeRoy works with host schools to organize and post leagues and tournaments for teams to attend.

-• In September, LeRoy sends school instructions to register teams(s) for leagues and other events.
+• In September, LeRoy sends school instructions to register teams(s) for leagues and/or tournaments.

 • School registers team(s) for at least one official event (league or tournament).